LeonardoMancilha/leonardomancilha/README.md

 <h1 align="center">Hello, I'm Leonardo Machado! 💻</h1>

-<h2>About Me 👋</h2>
+### About Me 👋

-<p>I'm a 21-year-old Frontend Developer from São Carlos, SP, Brazil, and a Systems Analysis and Development (Technologist) student at Unicesumar.
-I create interactive, clean, and well-tested Frontend applications using React, TypeScript, and Node.js.</p>
+I am a 21-year-old Frontend Developer from São Carlos, Brazil.
+As a Systems Analysis and Development student, I specialize in building interactive, clean, and well-tested applications using **React, TypeScript, and Node.js**.

-<p>I'm currently deepening my skills in React, TypeScript, Jest, React Testing Library, and learning Node.js fundamentals.
-I also solve code challenges on CodeWars daily and LeetCode weekly to improve my logic, code quality, and user experience.</p>
+My passion is turning complex ideas into simple and elegant user experiences.
+I actively improve my skills by solving daily code challenges on CodeWars and weekly challenges on LeetCode to enhance my logic and code quality.

 ---